The chances of your baby getting this viral condition, also known as “pink eye,” is relatively high as it is pretty contagious.

-Once clean, try to keep your baby busy and divert your attention from your pain and discomfort by playing with them and soothing them.
+Once clean, keep your baby busy and divert your attention from your pain and discomfort by playing with them and soothing them.

-Bacterial conjunctivitis : Bacterial infections are usually treated with antibiotics that come in the form of eye drops or ointments.
+Bacterial Conjunctivitis: Bacterial infections are usually treated with antibiotics in eye drops or ointments.
 It can be applied directly to the eye if the child cooperates or in the corner of the eye where it can enter slowly.

-Viral conjunctivitis: should be left to clear up on its own, since it does not contain antibiotics.
-For greater comfort, the doctor will prescribe a soothing lubricant and advise you to keep the eye clean and apply cold packs.
+Viral Conjunctivitis: should be left to clear up on its own since it does not contain antibiotics.
+The doctor will prescribe a soothing lubricant for greater comfort and advise you to keep the eye clean and apply cold packs.

 Prevention of Conjunctivitis in Babies

 Good hygiene is the best preventive measure against the spread of Conjunctivitis.
 Wash your child’s hands frequently and remind him not to touch his eyes.